nim-lang/Nim/doc/destructors.rst

 The .cursor annotation
 ======================

-Under the `--gc:arc|orc` modes Nim's `ref` type is implemented via the same runtime "hooks" and thus via reference counting.
-This means that cyclic structures cannot be freed immediately (`--gc:orc` ships with a cycle collector).
+Under the `--gc:arc|orc`:option: modes Nim's `ref` type is implemented via the same runtime "hooks" and thus via reference counting.
+This means that cyclic structures cannot be freed immediately (`--gc:orc`:option: ships with a cycle collector).
 With the `.cursor` annotation one can break up cycles declaratively:

 .. code-block:: nim